jeremiah-shaulov/office_spirit_mysql/README.md

 - `foundRows` (boolean, default `false`) - if present, will use "found rows" instead of "affected rows" in resultsets (see [here](https://dev.mysql.com/doc/refman/8.0/en/information-functions.html#function_row-count) how CLIENT_FOUND_ROWS flag affects result of `Row_count()` function)
 - `ignoreSpace` (boolean, default `false`) - if present, parser on server side can ignore spaces before '(' in built-in function names (see description [here](https://dev.mysql.com/doc/refman/8.0/en/sql-mode.html#sqlmode_ignore_space))
 - `multiStatements` (boolean, default `false`) - if present, SQL can contain multiple statements separated with ';', so you can upload dumps, but SQL injection attacks become more risky
+- `retryQueryTimes` - (number, default `0`) Automatically reissue queries this number of attempts, if error was "deadlock" in autocommit mode, or "lock wait timeout" in both modes.

 ## Connections